HeroGamers/HeroGamers/README.md

 <!-- Introduction -->
-## Hi there, I'm Hero 👋
+## Hi there, I'm Marcus 👋

 <a href="https://myoctocat.com" target="_blank"><img align="right" width="200px" height="auto" alt="Hero's Octocat" src="./img/octocat.svg"></a>

-Or, that's at least what I'm called by most of those that I've met throughout the years online!
-My real name is Marcus, and I currently live in Denmark, where I'm studying [Software Technology](https://www.dtu.dk/english/education/undergraduate/undergraduate-programmes-in-danish/beng-programmes/software-technology) at the [Technical University of Denmark](https://www.dtu.dk/english).
-Currently I'm planning on going for the MSc programme in Computer Science and Engineering.
+My name is Marcus, and I currently live in Copenhagen, Denmark, where I'm studying [Software Technology](https://www.dtu.dk/english/education/undergraduate/undergraduate-programmes-in-danish/beng-programmes/software-technology) at the [Technical University of Denmark](https://www.dtu.dk/english).
+I'm planning on going for the [MSc programme in Computer Science and Engineering](https://www.dtu.dk/english/education/graduate/msc-programmes/computer-science-and-engineering), with specializations in Computer Security and Software Engineering.

-I spend most of my time in school or working, but whenever I have some extra time on my hands, I use it to chill with some side-projects, chatting with friends or just browsing the World Wide Web!
+I spend most of my time at the university or working, but whenever I have some extra time on my hands I use it to fiddle around with some side-projects and new technologies!

 <!-- Socials -->
 ### 🌍 Social Media